soumyaghosh13/expression-evaluator/README.md

 * Without Space expression is not allowed. eg. `25+22`

+* Float Answer round up in Integer. eg. ` 22 / 3` give 7 instead of 7.33

 * Evaluator only works for positive integers.

 * NOTE : Evaluator does not handle Single Value.